jeroenvandisseldorp/ksml/docs/tutorials/intermediate/joins.md

 Enrich orders with product details using a foreign key join with a global product catalog.

+**What it does:**

+- **Produces orders and products**: Creates order stream with product_id references and product_catalog globalTable with product details
+- **Uses foreign key mapper**: Extracts product_id from order value using keyValueMapper to look up in product_catalog globalTable
+- **Joins with globalTable**: No co-partitioning needed - globalTable replicated to all instances, joins orders with product details by product_id
+- **Enriches with product data**: Combines order information with product details (name, price, category) from catalog
+- **Outputs enriched orders**: Returns orders enhanced with full product information for downstream processing

 ??? info "Producer: Orders and Products (click to expand)"

     ```yaml